kubernetes-sigs/gateway-api/geps/gep-2895/index.md

       - new-param=some-value
 ```

-### Traefik supports this with a Query Paramter Modification plugin
+### Traefik supports this with a Query Parameter Modification plugin

-* This Traefik plugin allows user to modify the query parameters of an incoming request, by either adding new, deleting or modifying existing query parameters.
+* This Traefik plugin allows users to modify the query parameters of an incoming request, by either adding new, deleting or modifying existing query parameters.

 In the following example, HTTP route adds a new query parameter "authenticated=true" to the requests.
 Existing query params with the same name are not replaced, instead a new param with the same name is added.